Skip to main content

 Public chargers require you to authenticate via RFID card, app, or contactless payment before they deliver power.
 If this step is missed or fails, the charger waits idle.
 The plug-in order varies by network.

-CCS2 connector not fully seated
+DC connector not fully seated

 Charging schedule or timer active

 The LEAF's infotainment allows charging schedules for off-peak home use.
 If a schedule is active, the car may refuse to charge at a public station until the programmed time.
+On older LEAFs, check the charging timer button on the dashboard.

 Charge port obstruction